Funded by The RJA Group, Inc.

 The Rolf H. Jensen Memorial Public Education Grant provides a $5,000 grant to one local fire department to support a community-wide fire and life safety education program or campaign.
-Funded by the RJA Group, the grant is open to any fire department (career or volunteer) located in the United States or Canada.
+Funded by the RJA Group, now Jensen Hughes, the grant is open to any fire department (career or volunteer) located in the United States or Canada.

 Recipients must meet the following:

 - Demonstration of a plan to implement a community-wide fire and life safety program/campaign.

 - A 1-page final report, including an overview of the project, number of people reached, media coverage, life saves, etc., must be received at NFPA by the end of the year.

 - $5,000 to support the implementation and evaluation of the fire and life safety education program/campaign.